MartijnDwars/metaborg.github.io/spoofax/tour/index.md

     ID "<>" Type -> Property {cons("CompositeProperty")}

 Note how SDF just allows you to add an additional case to the *Property* symbol.
 SDF can be used to modularly reuse and extend existing grammars in this fashion.
-The constructor label "CompositeProperty" is used to uniquely identify this new property relation.
+The constructor label `CompositeProperty` is used to uniquely identify this new property relation.
 To try it out, rebuild your project (using control-alt-B), and use it in the example editor.